Hanabi-Live/hanabi-live/docs/features.md

 - Your friends will be listed alphabetically at the top of the user list.
 - Games that contain one or more of your friends will be sorted at the top of the games list.
 - If you have one or more friends, a "Show History of Friends" button will appear on the history screen.

+## Linked Accounts

+- If you use multiple accounts (for example for participating in competitions or just to keep your statistics separate), you might play the same seeds on those accounts.
+The website supports linking people to your account using the `/link` command. (e.g. `/link YourMainAccount`)
+- When selecting starting a new game with a non-fixed seed, the server will make sure to give you a seed that also none of your linked accounts have played before.
+- This way, by linking your accounts against each other, your seed selection will be as if you just had one account, i.e. you never encounter the same seeds twice.
+- In case you think that you spectate a lot of a certain user's games and might remember their seeds, you could also add some friends to this list to block their seeds.
+- This relation is asymmetric: If Alice puts Bob on their list, she will not play any of Bob's seeds, but Bob might still encounter seeds that Alice played before.
+This way, each user is in control of their own seed selection.

 <br />